Fry-4TF1V/bbb_server_with_terraform/README.md

 # bbb_server_with_terraform
-Deploy a BigBlueButton server with fully automated default configuration through Terraform
+Deploy a BigBlueButton server on OVHcloud Public Cloud Instances with fully automated default configuration through Terraform

 Use the following command line to launch deployment :